 That takes my breath away.

-Uh and and uh they wake up every morning and they know that Trump has done something terrible, they just still know what it is.
+And they wake up every morning and they know that Trump has done something terrible.

 And that's what I've been up against.

-And then you try to explain to them, for example, that when you read the Interview with the newly elected reform president of Ukraine.
+And you try to explain to them, for example, that when you read the interview with the newly elected reform president of Ukraine, there is no quid pro quo.

-And somehow they just shrug it off and they go back as though it, you know, as though as though your answer never occurred.
+And somehow they just shrug it off and they go back as though it, you know, as though, as though your answer never occurred.

 Let me then go to what the president said today is that, you know, Republicans need to be tougher on this ridiculous, illegitimate so-called inquiry here, and they're not.

-Um Democrats want to impeach because they can't win.
+Democrats want to impeach because they can't win.

-I mean, the fact that Mitch McConnell's planning on a five to six-week what trial if they do this, I'm like, but that's what they should do.
+I mean, the fact that Mitch McConnell's planning on a five to six week, what, trial if they do this?

 I mean, look, you have to take this seriously.